CytoidCommunity/Cytoid-wiki/docs/en/charting/tools/cylheim.md

 :::

-> If you downloaded the zipped file, follow from step 4.
-If not, you can find the shortcut of Cylheim on your desktop, then follow from step 6.

-4. Extract the zipped file to the folder you wanted (if you can't open and extract the file, download [*7-Zip*](https://www.7-zip.org/)).

-5. Go to the Cylheim folder, run *Cylheim.exe*.
+4. Run Cylheim

-6. If this is your first time running Cylheim, this screen will be shown up, just click *I accept*.
+5. If this is your first time running Cylheim, this screen will show up, just click *I accept*.

 ![Terms of use agreement screen](./_sources_cylheim.md/welcome.jpg)